NS-unina/Honey-MTD/README.md

 $ python3 -m elastalert.elastalert --verbose
 ```

 Now it is possible to proceed with **Attack Scenarios** demonstrations.
+One of them is outlined in `DEMO.md`.
+Project evaluation is introduced in `README.md` file, in `evaluation` folder.

 ## Reset
 1. In `/docker/docker-build` run **docker compose down**.